michaelijah/softcon-vagrant/README.md

    * You may need to reopen ssh on the Host Computer:
    * sudo firewall-cmd --add-service=ssh --permanent
    * sudo firewall-cmd --reload
+8. If you plan on enabling ssh access for gitbucket on its default port
+   * firewall-cmd --add-port=29418/tcp --permanent